-Benefit Description You pay Maternity care High Option Complete maternity (obstetrical) care, such as: • Prenatal care • Screening for gestational diabetes for pregnant women Nothing for prenatal care or the first postpartum care visit; \$10 per office visit for all postpartum care visits thereafter.
+Benefit Description You pay Maternity care High Option Complete maternity (obstetrical) care, such as:Prenatal careScreening for gestational diabetes Nothing for prenatal care or the first postpartum care visit; \$10 per office visit for all postpartum care visits thereafter.
 DeliveryPostnatal care \$25 for inpatient professional delivery services.
-Breastfeeding support, supplies and counseling for each birth Nothing Note: Here are some things to keep in mind: You do not need to precertify your vaginal delivery; see page 30 for other circumstances, such as extended stays for you and your baby.
-You may remain in the hospital for up to 48 hours after a vaginal delivery and 96 hours after a cesarean delivery.
-We will extend your inpatient stay if medically necessary.
-We cover routine nursery care of the newborn child during the covered portion of the mother's maternity stay.
+Breastfeeding support, supplies and counseling for each birth Nothing Note: Here are some things to keep in mind: • You do not need to precertify your vaginal delivery; see page 30 for other circumstances, such as extended stays for you and your baby. • You may remain in the hospital for up to 48 hours after a vaginal delivery and 96 hours after a cesarean delivery.
+We will extend your inpatient stay if medically necessary. • We cover routine nursery care of the newborn child during the covered portion of the mother's maternity stay.
 We will cover other care of an infant who requires non-routine treatment only if we cover the infant under a Self Plus One or Self and Family enrollment.
-Surgical benefits, not maternity benefits, apply to circumcision.
-We pay hospitalization and surgeon services for non-maternity care the same as for illness and injury.
+Surgical benefits, not maternity benefits, apply to circumcision. • We pay hospitalization and surgeon services for non-maternity care the same as for illness and injury.
 Hospital services are covered under Section 5(c) and Surgical benefits Section 5(b).
 Note: When a newborn requires definitive treatment during or after the mother's confinement, the newborn is considered a patient in their own right.
 If the newborn is eligible for coverage, regular medical or surgical benefits apply rather than maternity benefits.
-Family planning High Option Contraceptive counseling on an annual basis Nothing A range of voluntary family planning services, limited to: \$10 per office visit • Voluntary sterilization [See Surgical procedures Section 5(b)] Surgically implanted contraceptives • Injectable contraceptive drugs (such as Depo Provera) • Intrauterine devices (IUDs) • Diaphragms Note: We cover oral contraceptives under the prescription drug benefit.
-Not covered: All charges Reversal of voluntary surgical sterilization Genetic testing and counseling, except as indicated in Lab, X-ray, and other diagnostic tests
+Family planning High Option Contraceptive counseling on an annual basis Nothing A range of voluntary family planning services, limited to: Surgically implanted contraceptives Injectable contraceptive drugs (such as Depo Provera) Intrauterine devices (IUDs) Diaphragms Tubal ligation Nothing Note: We cover oral contraceptives under the prescription drug benefit.
+Voluntary sterilization [See Surgical procedures Section 5(b)] \$10 per office visit Not covered: All charges Reversal of voluntary surgical sterilization • Genetic testing and counseling, except as indicated in Lab, X-ray, and other diagnostic tests